 - Do not respond to charges without consulting a lawyer.

-- Hire a student defense lawyer.
+- Hire a student defense lawyer experienced in academic hearings.

-- Examine your school’s Code of Conduct.
+- Carefully examine your school’s Code of Conduct and AI policies.

 Contact D.C.
 Student Defense lawyer today

-If you’ve been accused of academic misconduct, it’s natural not to know where to turn, or the best way to protect your future.
+If you’ve been accused of academic misconduct, it’s natural not to know where to turn or the best way to protect your future.
 Luckily, Shanlon Wu is a D.C. student defense attorney with vast experience handling cases like yours.
-He has the knowledge and skills to serve students and families in the Washington D.C. area, and even nationwide.
+He has the knowledge and skills to serve students and families in the Washington, D.C. area and even nationwide.

 Contact the D.C.
 Student Defense team today to set up your initial consultation.